HKisCoding/HKisCoding.github.io/_posts/2024-08-28-Report-Spectral Clustering Research.md

 	- H(U) and H(V) are the entropies of U and V respectively: $-\sum_{i=1}^{|U|} (\frac{|U_i|}{N} \log \frac{|U_i|}{N})$

 - **PURITY**:  measures the extent to which each cluster contains data points from primarily one class.
+- To calculate Purity:
+  1. For each cluster, count the number of data points from each class.
+  2. Take the maximum count for each cluster.
+  3. Sum these maximum counts.
+  4. Divide by the total number of data points.

 $$Purity = (1/N) * Σ(k) max(n_k^i)$$
 Where:
 - N is the total number of data points
 - k is the number of clusters
-	- n_k^i is the number of data points of class i in cluster k To calculate Purity:
+- n_k^i is the number of data points of class i in cluster k
-	1. For each cluster, count the number of data points from each class.
-	2. Take the maximum count for each cluster.
-	3. Sum these maximum counts.
-	4. Divide by the total number of data points.

-## Result
+### Result

 | Method                                                                              | Dataset     | ACC   | NMI   | PURITY |
 | ----------------------------------------------------------------------------------- | ----------- | ----- | ----- | ------ |